exmanka/study_2022-2023_mathmod/labs/README.en.md

 1. $\frac{dn}{dt} = (0.5 \cdot t + 0.3 \cdot t \cdot n(t))(N-n(t))$

 At the same time, the volume of the audience is $N = $610, at the initial moment $10$ people know about the product.
 For case 2, determine at what point in time the speed of advertising distribution will have the maximum value.

+## Laboratory work №8

+# Goal
+Continue acquaintance with the functionality of the Julia programming language, additional libraries (DifferentialEquations, Plots), the interactive Pluto notepad, as well as the interactive command line REPL.
+Continue familiarization with the Modelica modeling language and OpenModelica software.
+Using these tools, describe a mathematical model of competition between two firms.

+# Task
+Consider two cases of competition between two firms: in the first case, the struggle between firms is conducted only by market methods.
+In the second case, in addition to economic factors, the struggle is conducted with the help of socio-psychological factors.

+1. Build schedules of changes in the working capital of firm 1 and firm 2 without taking into account fixed costs and with the conducted normalization for case 1.

+2. Build graphs of changes in the working capital of firm 1 and firm 2 without taking into account fixed costs and with the conducted normalization for case 2.